pivot-access-ltd/bma-offline-docs/src/using-jq-with-the-maas-cli-6027.md

 | [.hostname])'
 ```

 Second, notice the structure of the jq instructions.
 The .[] tells jq that it's decoding an array of data sets — in this case, an array of machine data sets — and that it should iterate through each of the outer data sets (each machine) individually.
-The pipe symbol (|) completes the “for each” construct, so this command basically says, “for each set of machine data you get, pull out (and return) the value associated with the JSON key hostname.
+The pipe symbol (|) completes the “for each” construct, so this command basically says, “for each set of machine data you get, pull out (and return) the value associated with the JSON key hostname".
 The return value reflects this structure:

 ```nohighlight